 An introduction to the major authors and literary movements of Spanish literature from the Middle Ages to contemporary times.
 Focuses on building critical vocabulary.
 Also aims to develop students' written and oral expression in Spanish.
 Preparatory course for 1000-level courses for students who achieve the highest placement in Spanish.
 Prerequisite: HISP 0600, or AP score =5, or SAT II (Literature) score of 750 or above, or Brown placement score of 651 or above.
 WRIT

 HISP 0750B.
-Hispanics in the United States.
+The Latin American Diaspora in the US.

 Designed to bridge academic learning about Hispanic/Latino culture and volunteer work in agencies serving Hispanics in Providence.
 Readings, films, and guest presentations focus on issues of concern to these groups.
 Spanish language learning occurs in the classroom and the community, where students have the opportunity to enrich and test course content.
 Prerequisite: HISP 0600 or placement: SAT II scores of over 750, 5 in AP Literature or 651 and over in the Brown Placement Exam.
-Instructor permission required.

 HISP 0750C.
 Love and War in Medieval and Contemporary Spanish Fiction.